Coggroach/SpiderJockey/README.md

 3. Clone to a Directory that you'll also be using for the Minecraft Game Directory (Some random folder somewhere).
 ![](https://github.com/Coggroach/SpiderJockey/blob/master/Misc/GithubClient.PNG)

+Installing without Github:

+1. Download the Zip of the Repo
+2. Extract to the Game Directory of Minecraft